Oil nears three-year high after OPEC fireworks

-LONDON (Reuters) - Oil prices were heading towards three-year highs on Tuesday, towing petrocurrencies and bond yields with them, after the world’s main oil producers failed to agree on production plans.
+LONDON, July 6 (Reuters) - Oil prices were heading towards three-year highs on Tuesday, towing petrocurrencies and inflation expectations with them, after the world's main oil producers failed to agree on production plans.

-Europe’s stocks spluttered at the prospect of faster inflation.
-China had spooked its tech sector too with another high profile clamp down [.SS], but the main action was all around the black stuff. [
+Wall Street was facing a groggy restart after its July 4 holiday, Europe's equity markets were spluttering at the prospect of higher inflation and China spooked its tech sector again with another high-profile clampdown .

-The Organization of the Petroleum Exporting Countries (OPEC) and its allies, a group known as OPEC+, were forced to abandon talks on Monday after the United Arab Emirates had rejected a proposed eight-month extension to output curbs.
+The main action was around the black stuff, though, after the Organization of the Petroleum Exporting Countries (OPEC) and its allies, a group known as OPEC+, abandoned talks after the United Arab Emirates rejected a proposed eight-month extension to output curbs. read more

-Some OPEC+ sources said there would be no oil output increase in August, while others said a new meeting would take place in the coming days and they believed there will be a boost in August.
+Some OPEC+ sources said there would be no oil output increase in August, while others said a new meeting would take place in the coming days and they believed there would be a boost in August. read more

 Crude traders were not hanging around to find out.
 They pushed Brent up as far as $77.66 - the highest level since October 2018 - and U.S. crude to its highest since late 2014 at $76.90 a barrel.
 Oil is up roughly 50% this year and over 385% since last year's COVID-driven slump.